Justin Bieber Rocks Rio With Epic Purpose Show: Parties With Pals, Pretty Female

 A post shared by Justin Bieber Crew (@jbcrewdotcom) on

-When the pop star signed off at the end of his Purpose show, the evidently happy singer reportedly told the ecstatic crowd, “Tonight was one of the best nights of my life!
+When the pop star signed off at the end of his “Purpose” show, the evidently happy singer reportedly told the ecstatic crowd, “Tonight was one of the best nights of my life!
 Thank you for having me, Brazil!”

 The Biebs’ manager, Scooter Braun, raved afterwards in an Instagram post.